orbitlens/blog-stellar-expert/posts/stellar-expert-update-may-2020-revamped-iterface-and-new-apis/index.md

 introduced some time ago had a major flaw.
 It displayed only those ledgers on which protocol bumps occurred, so other important adjustments (like base reserve amount or max transactions per ledger changes) were missing there.
-We refactored ingestion engine to store all protocol evolutions.
+We refactored ingestion engine to store all protocol revisions.

 ![Protocol versions](protocol-versions-history.png)